Are you interested in writing for children?

 All this can be a big pro in terms of the author’s finances and the quality of the finished book.
 The cons are that it can be very difficult to get your work accepted by these publishers.
 Because of the financial risk they are taking on, they only choose manuscripts they feel very confident they can turn a profit on.
 And, because many people want their work published by these big-name presses, they get tons of submissions.
 And, some traditional publishers will only review manuscripts submitted by literary agents, so if a writer doesn't have an agent, he or she may not be considered.

 Most, but not all, of these traditional publishers are in the New York area.
-If you want your book to have national exposure and end up on bookstore shelves, traditional publishing is your best bet – although it isn't guaranteed.
+If you want your book to have national exposure and end up in libraries and on bookstore shelves, traditional publishing is your best bet – although it isn't guaranteed.
+Some people work very hard and never sell a manuscript to a traditional publisher.

 The second route is subsidized publishing (sometimes referred to as vanity publishing , indie publishing or self-publishing).
-These publishers accept a much higher percentage of the work that is submitted to them because they transfer much or all of the publication costs back to the author.
+These publishers accept a much higher percentage of the work submitted to them, because they transfer some or all of the publication costs back to the author.
 The author pays or helps pay for the illustrations, the editing and the printing – either individually or as part of a flat fee – and they often are responsible for much of the marketing and distribution of the book.

 The pros here are that authors can get really involved in how they want their book to look as long as they have the funds to pay for it.
 And, this can be an ideal option for someone who's able to treat book-publishing as a business and can write, build a platform and market with equal degrees of success.
 It also can be a good option for people with a book that may not have a national market – like a family history book, a church cookbook or a book that the writer just wants to give to family and friends.

 The cons are that the author is making a financial investment that may or may not pay off, and many authors don't have the book design and/or promotional skills (or time) to really make the book a success by themselves.
-There are vanity and subsidy publishing success stories, but they tend to be the exception rather than the rule.
+And, many bookstores and libraries do not purchase self-published titles.
+There are vanity and subsidy publishing national success stories, but they tend to be the exception rather than the rule.

 It can sometimes be hard to tell initially if you're dealing with a traditional press or a subsidy press.
 But if, as the author, you are told at any time that you need to pay a fee, it's not a traditional publisher.